OpenSourceKyle/OpenSourceKyle.github.io/content/blog/2023-08-10-saying-last-goodbyes-1-week-til-liftoff.md

 ## Actions

 * Packing
-* Many long walks and some running... had a 10mi day of running+walking... excellent time for thinking... those days really help make my brain feel good/calm/relaxed/solid
+* Many long walks and some running... had a 10 mi day of running + walking... excellent time for thinking... those days really help make my brain feel good/calm/relaxed/solid
 * My Going Away from my restaurant crew was excellent...
-I'll miss those fucks.
+I'll miss those folks.
 They got me a card and each one wrote me a message and signed it.
 Makes me want to cry
 * More friend hangouts and another Going Away for me
 * Continuing these logs: daily food/times, daily journal, sporadic other journal, and my private vLog of big daily tasks
 * I started another log.
 I take voice recordings... at the moment they're mainly the dark, morbid ideas that I have in my head.
 I have these intrusive and racing thoughts sometimes of terrible things.
 So far they've been dark ideas/solutions to problems or memorable dark dreams.
 Ideas usually motivated from anger, frustration, hopelessness, sadness, dread, fear, etc. Part of my motivation is to write them into short stories one day, but I don't give that a hard expectation.
 Just getting the thoughts out for now